-Individuals considering end-of-live decisions have many questions at this difficult time and may turn to their health care providers for guidance.
+Individuals considering end-of-life decisions have many questions at this difficult time and may turn to their health care providers for guidance.
 We have provided this page of resources to help physicians and other health care providers better understand the issues surrounding end-of-life care and physician-assisted death.

 Death with Dignity Acts

 At this time, three states have enacted Death with Dignity Acts: Oregon, Washington, and Vermont.
 Learn more about the Death with Dignity laws:

 - Information about the laws and how to access them